-Lubricate the stationary seat O-rings with water or light oil, and install them in the stationary seat.
-Install the stationary seal element in the stationary seat.
-Press this stationary subassembly into the front of the seal plate until it seats squarely against the bore shoulder.
+Lubricate the stationary seat O-ring with water or light oil, and press the stationary subassembly into the front of the seal plate (4) until it seats squarely against the bore shoulder.

-Install the seal plate gasket (4).
-Position the seal plate over the shaft and secure it to the bearing housing with the hardware (19 and 20).
+Install the seal plate gasket (5).
+Position the seal plate and stationary seat over the shaft and secure it to the bearing housing (9) with the hardware (7 and 8).
 Be careful not to damage the stationary element on the shaft threads.

-It is recommended that a tapered sleeve be installed over the threads of the impeller shaft to ease installation of rotating seal components.
+It is recommended that a tapered sleeve be installed over the threads of the impeller shaft to ease installation of the rotating seal components.

 Lubricate the shaft with a small amount of light oil and slide the rotating subassembly (consisting of the rotating element, bellows and retainer) onto the shaft.
 Apply firm, steady pressure on the seal retainer until it slides onto the shaft and the seal faces contact.